Char Dham Railway

 The Char Dham Railway, the Indian Railways's under-construction 453 km long railway lines network for connecting the holiest places of Hinduism called Chota Char Dham, includes two set of y-fork shaped rail links, first the A1 "Rishikesh–Karnaprayag-Karnaprayag–Saikot–Sonprayag Kedarnath Railway" from the existing Yog Nagari Rishikesh railway station to Kedarnath (Sonprayag railhead) with a A2 "Saikot–Joshimath Badrinath Railway" fork (Joshimath railhead), and second B1 Doiwala–Dehradun–Uttarkashi–Maneri Gangotri Railway from the Dehradun's existing Doiwala railway station to Gangotri (Maneri railhead) with a B2 Uttarkashi–Palar Yamunotri Railway (Palar railhead) fork.
 The line is also of strategic military importance and has been designated a national project.

 Details

-Char Dham Railway project, with 327 km long lines will cost ₹74,000 crore (USD $9 billion).
+Char Dham Railway project, with 327 km long lines will cost ₹74,000 crore (US$9 billion).

 Strategic importance

 Once this railway line is completed, India-China border will be closer to the rest of India by railways.
 The time taken to reach the strategic border military stations from Delhi will be reduced by providing safe and quick mode of public transport for personnel and equipment.